prodrigs/rtd-tutorial/docs/source/index.rst

    Initial position in the coordinate system and units as defined by the respective `field_box_t` object.

+And what if one sticks to a markdown kind of formatting options lists?
+The output would be something like the following.

++ `-elapsed` Prints the elapsed time to stdout.
++ `-energy=..., -pitch=...`
+   Initial kinetic energy (measured in eV) and pitch (ie., the ratio :math:`v_\parallel/v` of the parallel to the total velocity).
++ `-qu=..., -qv=..., -qw=...`

+   Initial position in the coordinate system and units as defined by the respective `field_box_t` object.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.